 You may not pass any user-identifiable data (including names, addresses, or user IDs) in targeting.
-Mask this information using the encoding method of your choice, and ensure your ad trafficker knows how to decode the values when setting up a line item.
+Mask this information using the encoding method of your choice, and ensure traffickers know how to decode values when setting up a line item.

 Google Ad Manager doesn't share information with other publishers, so there is no built-in pool of demographic data to target.